 My second album, Seven Star Green, was released in August 2009 and features the work of two collaborators: Dick Langford, former guitarist with folk-punk band Tricks Upon Travellers, and cellist, singer and multi-instrumentalist Daniel Staniforth of Luna Trick.

 Mez, my studio technician, sorts out the wiring

-In many ways I feel that I'm still discovering my sound, and am exploring what might happen if I made a third album, and what it might sound like.
-Going back to music after a break of nine years has been challenging on many levels, but there are new songs on the way...
+In many ways I feel that I'm still discovering my sound, and am investigating what might happen if I made a third album, and what it might sound like.
+Going back to music after a break of nine years has been challenging on many levels, but finally there are new songs on the way...